+The Tony Sale Award, sponsored by Google, was set up to recognise singular engineering achievements in the area of computer conservation achievements in the growing area of computer conservation.
 The first Award was presented at a ceremony held on 11th October, at the BCS, London.

 The winning project is the Ferranti Mark 1 LoveLetters, reconstruction of software for text generation submitted by Dr David Link who is based in Cologne.

 This computer art installation is a functional replica of the 1951 Ferranti Mark 1 computer.

 Even more details here.